css-materials/course-site/content/faq/_index.md

 ---
 date: "2024-06-07T00:00:00-05:00"
 draft: false
-title: "Syllabus & FAQ"
-subtitle: This section contains course info and most common questions.
-Click to the titles on the left or to the blue titles below to read more. <br>
+title: Course info and FAQs.
+Click the titles for more.
 toc: true
 type: book
 weight: 1